trevclaridge/Drone-Drifters/GM Focused/Campaign Ideas.md

 ---

 Long Range Drift (LRD), an experimental extension of standard Drift that allows remote piloting at huge ranges.
 Consciousnesses are pinged through a serious of Drift Beacons placed throughout the galaxy.

+---

+An alien character that is just one drone from a massive hive mind, located a large distance away.